mdeaves/robug-blog/content/posts/000-the-problem.md

 title: "The Problem"
 date: 2026-05-12
 tags: ["property", "terrain", "concept"]
 summary: "Our rural Ontario property is beautiful, rocky, and exhausting to work on.
-This is why E-Yor needs to exist."
+This is why RoBug needs to exist."
 ---

 Our family has property in Ontario on the Canadian Shield.
 If you've spent time in this part of the country you know what that means: exposed bedrock, uneven ground, steep slopes, trees growing straight out of solid rock, and leaf or snow covered terrain that hides everything underneath.